rlfmendes/edge-gitops/README.md

 ## Check your Fleet

-> flt is the fleet CLI provided by the platform team
+> flt is the fleet CLI provided by the Platform Team

 ```bash